ecampana/borrow-my-style/README.md

 <div style="text-align:center"><img src ="images/data preperation.jpg" width="630" height="320" /></div>

 Brand names were curated to remove any variablity in their spellings.
 This reduced the list of brand names by 30%.
-More advance techniques, such as Natural Language Processing (NLP), to determine text similarity between brand names could have been used but my main concern regarded brand names that are related but appear with completely different spellings.
+More advance techniques, such as Natural Language Processing (NLP), to determine text similarity between brand names could have been used but our main concern regarded brand names that are related but appear with completely different spellings.
 For example, lenders could list their item as "marciano" which is a brand of Guess under the more formal labeling Guess by Marciano.
 Domain knowledge was instrumental to guarantee that items were associated with the appropriate brand name, and in this instance with "guess".

 # <a name="feature_engineering">Fun with Feature Engineering</a>